-What are some of the major turning points in your career?
-What is some advice you wish others had given you along the way?
+Why is focus important?
+What are some of the reasons it can be difficult to maintain your focus?
 Husband-and-wife attorneys Christina L. Martini and David G. Susler talk more about this topic with the Better Government Association's Andy Shaw in this month's Inside Out video.

 Year in Review 2014